 “Powers, Inequalities, and Vulnerabilities: Mission in a Wounded World”

-Our theme names and explores the perception that missionary activity takes place in a world constituted by wounds in many forms.
-We want to consider mission—past, present, and future—mindful of the wounds the world and its peoples face; wounds to which Christian mission has sought to respond but which it has, at times, caused.
+The theme named and explored the perception that missionary activity takes place in a world constituted by wounds in many forms.
+We wanted to consider mission—past, present, and future—mindful of the wounds the world and its peoples face; wounds to which Christian mission has sought to respond but which it has, at times, caused.

-We invite the Assembly to consider Christian mission as a way of addressing powers, inequalities, and vulnerabilities from a variety of perspectives across the spectrum of mission studies.
+The Assembly considered Christian mission as a way of addressing powers, inequalities, and vulnerabilities from a variety of perspectives across the spectrum of mission studies.

 Power is a constitutive aspect of Christian mission, an inescapable context in which it is pursued.
 Powers, understood collectively, name such realities as well as the ways that life-enhancing and life-diminishing structures can take a social and cumulative quality.
 Of course, those powers are understood differently depending on theological assumptions—that is, as spiritual or material, political or economic, human or nonhuman, individual or collective.
 Most Christians understand Christ as one who both wielded power and confronted power, though in surprising and counter-intuitive ways.